Väino Tamm: Works

-Väino Tamm was one of the most recognized interior architects in the 1960s.
-His work is characterized by the influences of rigorous and minimalist Nordic modernism, which, as new architectural trends, dealt with the functionality, restraint of the form, and the overall effect of the space and the interior architecture layout.
+Tallinn Pegasus cafe

-He started as an interior designer in the second half of the 1950s when he finished his first project, which included the interiors and furniture of the 'Park' Hotel in Tartu.
+Together with Leila Pärtelpoeg and Allan Murdmaa, Tamm was responsible for the ascetic design of the interiors of the Tallinn Pegasus Cafe in 1963.
+The youthfulness of the interior design was distinctly different to those of other cafes at that time, and so the Pegasus became an important place for the birth of culture and an overall cultural scene in itself.

-Ascetic design of the interiors of the Tallinn Pegasus Cafe (1963, with Leila Pärtelpoeg and Allan Murdmaa), the Alvar Aalto curved veneer furniture is an influence for this furniture design.
-The Pegasus chairs play a very important role in the history of Estonian furniture.
-There are two dark painted plywood boards bent over a heavy iron structure, they are apart from each other and at a small angle, on the upper fifth of the back of the chair is a metal clip holding together the two veneers.
-The cafe was spread out on three floors, the first floor was a wardrobe, the second and third café dining rooms.
-On top of the spiral staircase that connected the three floors there was Estonia's first abstract cafe sculpture - Edgar Viiese's "Pegasus" made out of polished aluminum.
-The simple and spacious effect of the interior was achieved by a large curtainless window on one wall, overlooking the St. Nicholas Church and Harju Street's green area.
-The room was white and spacious, without separated areas or partitions.
-Also, the gray plastered walls with conical wall lamps placed in a geometric regularity, the light of which was directed towards the wall and reflected from it, gave a mild and enchanting impression.
-Pegasus became an important place for the birth of culture and an overall cultural scene, Pegasus' youthfulness in the interior was strongly opposed to those of the other cafes at that time.
+The cafe was spread out over three floors, with the first floor a wardrobe and the second and third floors dining rooms.
+On top of the spiral staircase connecting the three floors was Estonia's first abstract cafe sculpture, Edgar Viiese's "Pegasus", made out of polished aluminium.
+The simple and spacious effect of the interior was achieved by a large curtain-less window on one wall overlooking the St. Nicholas Church and Harju Street's green area, facing onto the white and spacious room without separated areas or partitions.
+The gray plastered walls bore conical wall lamps placed in geometric regularity with their light directed towards the wall and reflected from it, giving a mild and enchanting impression.